 As you build or rebuild your emergency fund, aim to have three to six months’ worth of living expenses saved.
 This money should be easily accessible in cash—think: savings account, not 401(k) or IRA—in the event of an emergency.
 This way you can easily access the money you need to pay off, say, an emergency room visit, without paying any penalties or fees to access your money.

-Consider opening a SoFi Money® cash management account to start saving for your emergency fund.
+Consider opening a SoFi Checking and Savings® account to start saving for your emergency fund.

-You can access your money from anywhere in the world, and with SoFi Money, there are no account fees (subject to change)—that means no account minimums and no overdraft fees.
+You can access your money from anywhere in the world, and with SoFi Checking and Savings, there are no account fees (subject to change)—that means no account minimums and no overdraft fees.